Rapid City, South Dakota: Climate

-Rapid City features a temperate semi-arid climate (Köppen: BSk) bordering on a hot-summer humid continental climate (Köppen: Dwa), and is part of USDA Hardiness zone 5b.
+Rapid City has a transitional climate between a semi-arid climate (Köppen: BSk) and a hot-summer humid continental climate (Köppen: Dwa), and is part of USDA Hardiness zone 5b.
 Its location makes its climate unlike both the higher elevations of the Black Hills to the west and the Great Plains to the east.
 It is characterized by long arid summers and long dry winters, with short but distinct spring and autumn seasons.
 Precipitation averages 17.44 in annually, but has historically ranged from 9.12 in in 1974 to 27.7 in in 1946.

-Winters are cold and dry, with January being the coldest month with a daily average temperature of 24.3 °F. Chinook winds can warm temperatures above 50 °F, doing so on average about 20 times from December to February.
+Winters are cold and dry, with January being the coldest month with a daily mean temperature of 24.3 °F. Chinook winds can warm temperatures above 50 °F, doing so on average about 20 times from December to February.
 Temperature inversions, however, occasionally produce warmer temperatures in the Black Hills.
 On average, highs do not climb above freezing on 43 days, while the low temperature reaches 0 °F on an average of 18 nights.
 Snowfall is frequent but usually not heavy; March and April are typically the snowiest months.
 The seasonal total averages 48.5 in, although historically ranging from 16.9 in during 1980–81 to 80.9 in during 1985–86.
 Extensive snow cover does not remain for long, with only nine days seasonally with 5 in or more on the ground.
 Measurable snow has occurred in every month except July.